airhorns/batman/documentation.markdown

 ### Events

-If you want to define observable events on your objects, just wrap a function with the `@event` macro in a class definition:
+Events in batman.js are pretty simple.
+Handling an event is like subscribing to a named channel on a particular object, and firing an event is like publishing an argument list (which might be empty) to all subscribers of that channel.

 {% highlight coffeescript %}
 class BatBelt.Gadget extends Batman.Object
-  constructor: -> @usesLeft = 5
+  constructor: -> @usesRemaining = 5
-  use: @event (times) ->
+  use: (howManyTimes) ->
-    return false unless (@usesLeft - times) >= 0
+    if howManyTimes <= @usesRemaining
-    @usesLeft -= times
+      @usesRemaining -= howManyTimes
+      @fire('use', howManyTimes)
 {% endhighlight %}

-You can observe the event with some callback, and fire it by just calling the event function directly.
-The observer callback gets whichever arguments were passed into the event function.
-But if the even function returns `false`, then the observers won't fire:
+You can use the `on` method to register handler functions which then get called whenever `fire` is called for the specified event name.
+The handlers get whichever extra arguments were passed to `fire` after the event name itself:

 {% highlight coffeescript %}
-gadget.observe 'use', (times) ->
+gadget.on 'use', (howManyTimes) ->
-  console.log "gadget was used #{times} times!" gadget.use(2)
+  console.log "gadget was used #{howManyTimes} times!" gadget.use(2)
 # console output: "gadget was used 2 times!"
-gadget.use(6)
-# nothing happened!
 {% endhighlight %}

-### Observable Properties
+### Properties

-The `observe` function is also used to observe changes to properties.
+The `observe` function is used to observe changes to properties.
 This forms the basis of the binding system.
 Here's a simple example:

 {% highlight coffeescript %}
 gadget.observe 'name', (newVal, oldVal) ->